THEGOLDENPRO/anmoku/README.md

 ```

 ## Type hinting support! 🌌
-Our library is strongly typed.
+API responses in our library are strongly typed.

 <img src="./assets/type_hints_1.png" width="100%">

-On top of that we even provide class interfaces if you wish for stability and easy of use.
+On top of that, we even provide class interfaces if you wish for stability and ease of use.

 <img src="./assets/type_hints_2.png" width="100%">